l-liava-l/Collection.wiki.eng/What is Collection?.md

 );
 ```

-Also implemented api for work with storages of data  (already have drivers for localStorage, sessionStorage и indexedDB) and several static methods, for example, [Collection.extend](https://github.com/kobezzza/Collection/wiki/extend) (more functionally than jQuery.extend).
+Also implemented API for a work with storages of data  (already have drivers for localStorage, sessionStorage and indexedDB) and several static methods, for example, [Collection.extend](https://github.com/kobezzza/Collection/wiki/extend) (more functionally than jQuery.extend).